mtt-labs/mtt-chain/deployment.md

 --node string              <host>:<port> to tendermint rpc interface for this chain (default "tcp://localhost:26657") --trace                    print out full stack trace on errors

-Use "mttdd [command] --help" for more information about a command.
+Use "mttd [command] --help" for more information about a command.
 ```

 ## 初始化